 The good news is that you can help your teen become more financially confident.
 “We develop confidence when we can connect the dollars we have with what we want in the future,” says Nancy Anderson, a senior financial planner with Key Private Bank in Salt Lake City, Utah.
 “There are three ways you have money: what you earn, what you save, and what you spend.
 Learning to link these concepts is how you develop confidence in the way you use your money.”

-1. Teach your teens to save when they’re still young
+1. Teach your teens to save when they’re young.

 “Even if it’s just a little bit at a time,” says Anderson.
 “Encourage her to learn to think long-term.”
 Help your teen begin to differentiate “between needs and wants,” adds Sherri Kitzberger, CDFP with Olympus Wealth Partners in Beachwood, Ohio, “so they learn the concept of delayed gratification.”
 Tech gadgets are an easy way to start.
 Your teen wants a Fitbit like all her friends?
 Help her work out a savings plan to achieve that goal.